Photo submissions? Send them by text to (260) 200-3913 or by email to w9jcarc@gmail.com. Thanks!

 We welcome your input!

 Constructive feedback and suggestions to improve our website are always appreciated.
-If you know of any new nets or repeaters within approximately 50 miles of Portland that meet our listing criteria, please let us know—we’re happy to include them.
+If you know of any new nets or repeaters within approximately 50 miles of Portland that meet our listing criteria, we’d love to hear about them—we’re happy to include them.

 Thanks for visiting!

-We hope you'll find the site useful and informative.
+We hope you find the site useful, informative, and worth returning to.

 — Gil Davis, KE9F